RaiMan/SikuliX1/README.md

 **My Development environment**

- - Java 11 (current JDK LTS release)
+ - Java 17 (current JDK LTS release)
  - Source and target level for Java is version 11
  - Maven project
- - Windows 10 latest (Pro 64-Bit)
+ - Windows 11 latest (Pro 64-Bit)
- - latest macOS 11 (10.16) on Intel and M1 machines
+ - latest macOS 12 (Monterey) on Intel and M1 machines
  - Ubuntu latest LTS version running in Oracle VM VirtualBox on Windows 10
  - Using IntelliJ IDEA CE in all environments